arapulido/katacoda-scenarios/autoscaling-k8s/step6.md

 maxReplicas: 3
 ```

 In this section of the specification we are specifiying the minimum and maximum number of replicas for the target that we want.
-In this case we are telling the HPA controller that, even if the replicas are experiencing over 6 seconds of p99 latency, to not go above 3 replicas.
+In this case we are telling the HPA controller that, even if the replicas are getting more than 1 request per second, to not go above 3 replicas.

-Create the HPA object by applying the manifest: `kubectl apply -f frontend-hpa-latency.yaml`{{execute}}
+Create the HPA object by applying the manifest: `kubectl apply -f frontend-hpa-hits.yaml`{{execute}}

 Let's check that the object has been created correctly.
-Execute the following command: `kubectl get hpa frontendhpaduration`{{execute}} You should get output similar to this:
+Execute the following command: `kubectl get hpa frontendhpahits`{{execute}} You should get output similar to this:

 ```
-NAME                  REFERENCE             TARGETS          MINPODS   MAXPODS   REPLICAS   AGE frontendhpaduration   Deployment/frontend   <unknown>/6 (avg)   1         3         1        5s
+NAME                  REFERENCE             TARGETS          MINPODS   MAXPODS   REPLICAS   AGE frontendhpahits       Deployment/frontend   <unknown>/10 (avg)   1         3         1        5s
 ```

 On that output we can check the current value of the metric, the threshold for the scaling events, and the current number of replicas.
 If you are getting an `<unknown>` value for the current value of the metric is because it was just created and it hasn't got a metric value yet.

 Let's check that the Datadog Cluster Agent is now taking care of that HPA object.
-Execute the following command: `kubectl describe hpa frontendhpaduration`{{execute}} and make sure that you get the following object event:
+Execute the following command: `kubectl describe hpa frontendhpahits`{{execute}} and make sure that you get the following object event:

 ```
 Events: